Deligne-Lusztig duality on the stack of local systems

 \sssec{}

-The next theorem provides an alternative characterization of $\QCoh(\LSG)^\ss$.
-Given a cocomplete monoidal symmetric DG category $(\C,\otimes)$, recall the notion of \virg{principal monoidal ideal generated by $c\in\C$}: this is the full subcategory of $\C$ consisting of the essential image of $c \otimes - : \C \to \C$.
+The next two theorems provide alternative characterizations of $\QCoh(\LSG)^\ss$ and $\Dmod(\LSG)^\ss$.
+Given a cocomplete monoidal symmetric DG category $(\C,\otimes)$, recall the notion of \emph{principal monoidal ideal generated by $c\in\C$}: this is the full subcategory of $\C$ consisting of objects in the essential image of $c \otimes - : \C \to \C$.
 Note that a principal monoidal ideal might not be closed under colimits.

 \begin{mainthm} The full subcategory $\QCoh(\LS_G)^\ss \subseteq \QCoh(\LS_G)$ is a \emph{principal monoidal ideal}, generated by the Steinberg object $\ul\St_G$ (defined below). \end{mainthm}